oeitam/mgtd/README.md

       create list @10661 @10662 @10672
       move list to test2
       move @10661 to test2
+Notes:
+ - when moving, it does not update activity dfa column "Project" with the project number, but rather with project name (fix) ?
 ### tag
 tag with no-spaces in this format tTAG
 * does not allow for duplications per item